Appearance & Reality > The Lord Jesus Christ >

 3 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?

-These are not directly the words of the Lord rebuking the Galatians.
-However, because Paul was an apostle “not sent from men nor through the agency of man, but through Jesus Christ and God the Father” (Gal 1:1), and because he had attained to that stature where he could meaningfully speak on behalf of God, we could say that God was also rebuking the Galatians through Paul.
+These words of rebuke are not directly from the Lord.
+However, because Paul was an apostle “not sent from men nor through the agency of man, but through Jesus Christ and God the Father” (Gal.
+1:1), and because he had attained to that stature where he could meaningfully speak on behalf of God, we can say that God was also rebuking the Galatians through Paul.

 What Paul expresses in his epistles are in line with what God wants to communicate to His people.
 They addressed issues relevant to the groups of people and the various churches the epistles were written to.
 And, as part of the Scriptures, they are also relevant to God’s people of all times.